LoRA – low rank adaptation of large language models

 Tokenizerlink image 51

 We instantiate the tokenizer.
-To avoid errors, we assign the token of end of string to the token of padding
+To avoid errors, we assign the end of string token to the padding token.

 from transformers import AutoTokenizer